R2Northstar/ModdingDocs/docs/source/native/tablesandarrays.rst

 You then need to create instances of your struct to use it, like this:

 .. code-block:: javascript

-      void function VoidFuntion(){
+      //functions we need to assign, they are placeholders void function VoidFuntion(){
         //do sth
         return